 Will My Health Insurance Cover Microdermabrasion Treatments?

-Unfortunately, insurance does not typically cover this treatment; however, a microderm treatment session at the Coco Lash Beauty Bar in Baton Rouge, Louisiana, is only $59.
+Unfortunately, insurance does not typically cover this treatment; however, a microderm treatment session at the Coco Lash Beauty Bar in Baton Rouge, Louisiana is only $59 for the face and $89 per area for the body.

 If you would like your skin to appear more youthful and vibrant, microdermabrasion may be the skin-rejuvenating treatment for you.
 Contact the beauty bar today at (225) 361-0227 to make an appointment with one of our technicians.
 We are located at 11017 Perkins Road Ste.
 C, in Baton Rouge, Louisiana